Travel Vaccines and Advice for Dominica

 When visiting Dominica, it is a good idea to bring lightweight and breathable clothing.
 You should also stay hydrated to remain comfortable in the warm and humid weather.

-How Safe is Dominica?
+How Safe Is Dominica?

 Crimes such as murder, rape, robbery, and burglary do occur in Dominica.
 Travel only in well-lit areas and avoid traveling alone if possible.
 Do not leave valuable items unattended in public areas including beaches.